-10. OTHER INCOME / (EXPENSE), NET
+11. OTHER INCOME / (EXPENSE), NET

-Year ended 31/12/2021 EUR '000 Year ended 31/12/2020 EUR '000
+Year ended 31/12/2022 EUR '000 Year ended 31/12/2021 EUR '000

 Other income

+Finance lease terms modification 6 168 59

-Global depositary receipts program reimbursement 1 017 -
+Global depositary receipts program reimbursement 1 039 1 017

-Advance recovered (previously written-off due to expired limitation period) - 1 748
+Income from sale of property, plant and equipment 683 4

-Charity 388 -
+Charity 400 388

-Write-off of payables (expired limitation period) 245 160
+Write-off of payables (expired limitation period) 103 245

-Disposal of subsidiaries 170 -
+Disposal of subsidiaries - 170

-Finance lease terms modification 59 -

-Income from sale of property, plant and equipment 4 101

-Other 41 84
+Other 256 41

-Total other income 1 924 2 093
+Total other income 8 649 1 924

 Other expenses

-Write-off of property, plant and equipment and right-of-use assets (264) (107)
+Write-off of property, plant and equipment and right-of-use assets (5 973) (264)

-Non-recoverable VAT write-off (129) (148)
+Non-recoverable VAT write-off (516) (129)

+Write-off advances paid for non-current assets (445)

-Write-off of inventory (65) -
+Write-off of inventory (38) (65)

-Expenses on sale of property, plant and equipment - (8)

-Other (218) (257)
+Other (369) (218)

-Total other expenses (676) (520)
+Total other expenses (7 341) (676)

-Total other income / (expense), net 1 248 1 573
+Total other income / (expense), net 1 308 1 248

 Income generated from the Global depositary receipts (GDR) program represents reimbursements done by the Company's depositary (BNY) out of revenue generated from GDR holders.
-Advance payment of the depository fee received by the Company (GDR of the Company were issued pursuant to and subject to a Depositary Agreement) represents reimbursement for the total duration of the depository agreement (5 years).
+Advance payment of the depositary fee received by the Company (GDR of the Company were issued pursuant to and subject to a Deposit Agreement) represents reimbursement for the total duration of the depositary agreement (5 years).
 Income representing the 1/5 of the advance payment is recognised in the statement of profit or loss.
-The advance payment is accounted for as a deferred income in the consolidated statement of financial position and amortised over the 5 years of the depository agreement due to conditions attached that if not met in a particular year could result to a repayment of the collected amount to the depositary.
+The advance payment is accounted for as a deferred income in the consolidated statement of financial position and amortised over the 5 years of the depositary agreement due to conditions attached that if not met in a particular year could result to a repayment of the collected amount to the depositary.